 Perimenopause & Menopause Treatment

 Pelvic floor PT can help you improve blood flow to your muscles so the appropriate hormone levels can get there.
-It can also help you better coordinate your pelvic floor to eliminate urinary and sexual symptoms.
-Not only could you have pain-free sex, you might just have the best sex of your life after connecting more deeply with your pelvic floor muscles!
+It can also help you better coordinate your pelvic floor with your breath and dynamic posture and core, to improve bladder function and sex.
+Would you like to enjoy orgasm and to feel confident with penetrative sex?
+Connecting more deeply with your pelvic floor muscles can help!

-At Bodyful, our clients start to see changes in their symptoms after as soon as 3-4 visits.
-Generally, developing strength and new neuromuscular patterns takes about 10-12 weeks.
-You will be given a detailed and individualized plan after the first visit so that you can begin to heal with independence from the comfort of your own home.
+At Bodyful, our clients start to experience changes in their symptoms and a clear map for how to integrate pelvic health into their life, by the first visit.
+Typically, the necessary strength gains and specialized training will require a commitment of about 10-12 weeks.
+You will be given a detailed and individualized plan after the first visit so that you can begin to move with independence and skills to change your brain with a consistent home practice.

 Menopause FAQ